 It’s also louder than natural stone or ceramic tiles.
 It will amplify your dog’s footsteps like no other solid floor.
 So if you are an owner of an energetic breed you might want to skip this one.

 Laminate isn’t as hard as tile but not as soft as vinyl ether.
 For better comfort for your dog, you still might consider using rugs here and there.

-Pros & cons for human: Easy to clean, can endure scratches but can be loud.
+Pros & cons for humans: Easy to clean, can endure scratches but can be loud.

 Pros & cons for dog: Warmer and more comfortable than tile but offers little to no traction at all.

 Wood and sharp claws don’t go well together.
-Resisting scratches and spills isn’t most woods’ strong suite.
+Resisting scratches and spills aren’t most woods’ strong suit.
 Trimmed nails can still damage the sealer, leaving behind long shallow dents.

 But if you absolutely have to have a wood floor, you could choose from these three options.